topcoder-platform/challenge-autopilot/README.md

    nvm use
    ```
 - Requires [Serverless Framework CLI](https://www.serverless.com/framework/docs/getting-started/) to be installed.
 Credentials for your AWS account will also need to be [configured](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/).
-- In the `eventbridge-poc` root directory create `.env` file with the next environment variables.
+- In the `challenge-autopilot` root directory create `.env` file with the next environment variables.
 Values for **Auth0 config** should be shared with you on the forum.<br>
    ```bash
    # Auth0 config
    AUTH0_URL=